Stack Builders logo

 We can explain some details here:

 1. Why the BaseModel definition?
 Answer: We're using mypy for the static type checking.
-Defining a model as Flask-SQLAlchemy suggests causes an issue on that line because the declarative base db.Model is defined dynamically (on runtime) contrary to what a static checker expects.
+Defining a model as Flask-SQLAlchemy suggests causes an issue on that line because the declarative base db.Model is defined dynamically (at runtime) contrary to what a static checker expects.

 2. Flask-SQLAlchemy suggests that we can use db.Column or db.Integer to define our properties, but we won't follow that convention.
-The reason behind this decision is because Flask-SQLAlchemy does a lot of work dynamically on runtime that can confuse the static type checking system.
+The reason behind this decision is because Flask-SQLAlchemy does a lot of work dynamically at runtime that can confuse the static type checking system.
 To avoid that, we are using SQLAlchemy classes directly.

 The static type checker combination will be mypy and sqlalchemy-stubs plugin.